nopara73/avaloniaui.net/wwwroot/docs/authoring-controls/defining-properties.md

 ## When to use a Direct vs a Styled Property

-Direct properties have advantages and disadvantages:
+In general you should declare your properties as styled properties.
+However, direct properties have advantages and disadvantages:

 Pros:
 - No additional object is allocated per-instance for the property